 Air Purifier Are Good For Your Skin Tone

 To get a glowing, even skin tone, you will need an air purifier with HEPA filter.
 It will trap hydrocarbons that are notoriously linked with poor skin pigmentation.
 Polycyclic aromatic hydrocarbons (PAHs) are a group of chemicals released from burning coal, oil, gasoline, and tobacco.
 It can be found in both outdoor and indoor environments.
-The lesser PAHs are in the air, the less oxidation your skin would experience.
-The dermal layer in your skin will remain intact; thus, less discoloration will occur to process vitamin A.
+The lesser PAHs in the air, the less oxidation your skin would experience.
+The dermal layer in your skin will remain intact; thus, less discoloration to process vitamin A.

 Will An Air Purifier Dry Out The Air?